Interesting Facts About Leatherback Sea Turtles

 Plastic pollution is a major threat to marine life, including leatherback sea turtles.
 Plastic bags, bottles, and other debris can entangle turtles, causing injury or death.
 Leatherbacks may also ingest plastic, mistaking it for jellyfish, which can lead to starvation and other health problems.

 To reduce your impact, make a conscious effort to reduce your plastic consumption.
-Use reusable shopping bags, water bottles, and food containers.
+On top of that, use reusable shopping bags, water bottles, and food containers.
 Avoid single-use plastics whenever possible, and properly dispose of plastic waste to prevent it from entering the ocean.

 Protect Nesting Beaches